Netlify's Awesome Build Process

 - When you push new changes to your Github repository, your Netlify website should deploy the changes within minutes.

-As mentioned in my previous post on Netlify, there are a lot of advantages that Netlify has over S3/Cloudfront.
+There are a lot of advantages that Netlify has over S3/Cloudfront.
 Besides being easier to setup, it also automatically invalidates the CDN files when necessary.
 Normally, a CDN caches files and checks for changes periodically, which means site updates can take a day or so to become live.
 However, Netlify automatically invalidates these files forcing the CDN to get new changes from the source everytime it deploys a new version.
 With AWS Cloudfront, you would need to send an invalidation command from the commandline (or from their Web UI).

 I highly recommend Netlify for your static websites.
-It is an awesome resource!

-- Actually, I was the one that made the pull request and submitted the bug-fix.
-Thanks to the Hugo team for accepting my pull request! ↩
+Actually, I was the one that made the pull request and submitted the bug-fix.
+Thanks to the Hugo team for accepting my pull request. ↩︎